One-on-one meeting templates: 3 free downloadable agendas

 3. Listen to what the employee has to say (10 minutes)

-Allow time for your team member to express themselves, ask a question, or share their plan for moving forward.
+Allow time for your direct report to express themselves, ask a question, or share their plan for moving forward.
 You can ask open-ended questions to encourage them to share their perspective and reflect on the situation.

 • Why is it important to resolve this situation?